-Now, three years on, Ayala had to deal with a completely different kind of de Boer teaser.
+Three years on, Ayala had to deal with a completely different kind of de Boer teaser.
 The Dutchman dinked the ball forward to the edge of the 18-yard box, an area Rivaldo was just leaving, his back to the Valencia goal with two defenders close behind.
 The Brazilian arced his body slightly, the ball thumping off his chest and going skywards.
 The Valencia defenders realised, a second too late, that this was a man who thrived off space and required it to explode into life.
-Still, Rivaldo was virtually surrounded; a still photograph of the scene would look something like the famous Maradona shot from 1982, with Belgians replaced by Murcielagos (Bats, Valencia’s nickname, which is quite fitting considering what Rivaldo did next).
+Still, Rivaldo was virtually surrounded; a still photograph of the scene would look something like the famous Maradona shot from 1982, with Belgians replaced by Murcielagos.

 The ball dropped and, still facing his own goalkeeper, Rivaldo launched himself acrobatically in the air, hanging almost upside down before his fabled left peg connected sweetly, as he had always meant it to.
 From de Boer’s chip to the net bulging, the ball did not once touch the ground.